 - The creative brief clearly explains what the project is and recommends the best approach to achieve it.

 5 Tips for writing a great creative brief

-You can use any creative tool, design, or template to create creative briefs at your disposal.
+You can use any creative project management tool, design, or template to create creative briefs at your disposal.
 As long as you are including all the necessary information in a way that inspires your creative team, you are good to go.